fayexu/IDL_PJ_21Spring/README.md

 In addition, we investigate the gender bias of models on our genertated dataset before and after finetuning respectively, run the file "DistilBert.ipynb".

+More details of this project are shown in report in file named"IDL_21_project_final.pdf"